arduino/serial-monitor/README.md

 #### QUIT command

-The `QUIT` command terminates the discovery.
+The `QUIT` command terminates the monitor.
 The response to quit is:

 ```json
 {